shoeffner/web-openccg/README.md

 If at least one successful parse exists, the these fields are included:
 - `parses`: A dictionary of parse-identifiers (e.g. "np") to actual parses as OpenCCG outputs them.
 - `json_parses`: A version of the OpenCCG outputs in a flat JSON.
-This is produced via a custom grammer for [TatSu](https://github.com/neogeny/TatSu), with some post-processing to keep the JSON hierarchy flat (TatSu creates right-deep trees).
+This is produced via a custom grammar for [TatSu](https://github.com/neogeny/TatSu), with some post-processing to keep the JSON hierarchy flat (TatSu creates right-deep trees).

 *Note:* The keys are shared between `parses` and `json_parses`, thus you can easily lookup the original output for a JSON parse and vice-versa.